schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 ---

-* In this chapter you will learn about:
+In this chapter you will learn about:

-* How to create e new Scratch program
+* How to create a new Scratch program
 * How to program the mBot using Scratch instructions
 * What is an "Arduino board"
 * What is the "Arduino Program" and how it corresponds to the "Scratch Program"